Coastal Processes Research Group

-Welcome to the Acoustic Doppler Current Profiler (ADCP) Lab at Florida Institute of Technology.
+Welcome to the Coastal Processes Research Group at Florida Institute of Technology

 The ADCP Lab is responsible for collecting and managing currents, wave and weather data at Sebastian Inlet State Park.

 The collection of data at Sebastian Inlet State Park, Florida was initiated in 1996 by the late Dr. Lee Harris of Florida Institute of Technology.
 The program first began with the installation of oceanographic instrumentation and was followed by an installation of sensors for weather monitoring at the end of the north jetty in 1997.
 The data collected aids the Sebastian Inlet District in inlet management decisions and is used to perform calculations for longshore transport of sand as well as to develop and test hydrodynamic and sediment transport numerical models.

 The oceanographic instrumentation are located ~1,500 feet north of Sebastian Inlet and ~1,000 feet offshore, in a water depth of 28 feet.
 An R.D.
 Instruments Workhorse Sentinel and Nortek Aquadopp series ADCPs are co-deployed for six month intervals.
 The real-time ADCP data is from the RDI Sentinel which is cabled to shore and the data sent to FIT via a cellular modem.